djwilkins/material-ui-tutorial/README.md

 For color, the value "secondary" and "textSecondary" are distinct.

-# Button Componant - Practice
+# Button Component - Practice

 https://material-ui.com/components/buttons/#button